MattGertz/UpdateAlbumArt/README.md

 After running the code "for realz," I suggest re-scanning your entire music database in your media player to make sure that the art changes are reflected.
 (But what do I know?
 Maybe your player is awesome enough to deal with the changes.)

+There's no license associated with this project -- the code is laughably small, basically sample-size, so licensing would be overkill.
+Use however you like.

 Good luck!
   --Matt--*